GrungeElFz/Astro_Personal.Site/src/content/blog/post4.md

   referrerpolicy="strict-origin-when-cross-origin"
   allowfullscreen></iframe>

-> Get a firsthand look at Orion in action with Norman Chan and Meta's CTO, Andrew Bosworth.
+> Join Norman Chan and Meta's CTO, Andrew Bosworth, for a hands-on demonstration of Orion.
+Get a firsthand look at how the glasses work and the exciting possibilities they offer.

 ---